Healthiest Dog Breeds: 30 Dogs With The Least Health Problems

-The Shetland Sheepdog breed are highly intelligent dogs.
+The Shetland Sheepdog breed is highly intelligent dogs.
 While they do have long hair that sheds easily, they are worth the extra vacuuming!
 They rarely bark, never chew on your shoes/furniture and are known to prefer staying home instead of running away.
 This breed can live to about 13 years of age.

 5. Brittany Spaniel

 Brittany Spaniels are excellent with kids and pets, making them great family dogs.
 They’re an intelligent breed that is easy to train and loves to play.
 They are very energetic and need more than just a walk around the block to remain mentally and physically healthy.
-With proper diet and exercise, they can live up to 12 years.
+With proper diet and exercise, Brittany Spaniels can live up to 12 years.

 Havanese are small dogs that love being petted.
-They are lapdogs by definition and need very little exercise to be healthy.
+They are lapdogs by definition and needs very little exercise to be healthy.
 These dogs are very affectionate and inquisitive.
 Havanese dogs are a very healthy breed and can live up to about 13 years of age.

 Whippets are another ‘barkless’ dog, quiet to live with.
 They are friendly and very social dogs, and rather spend as much time as possible surrounded by happy people.
 These intelligent dogs are very easy to train.